DimEvil/VISdatapaper/paper.md

 ## Taxonomic coverage

 The inland waters dataset contains 64 fish species reported from Flemish enclosed waters and watercourses (some of which are non-native or invasive species), as well as a number of non-target species (mainly crustaceans).
-This dataset also includes a number of typical brackish water fish species which sometimes can be found in inland water sites at proximity of the sea and/or behind the sluice gates.
+This dataset also includes a number of typical brackish water fish species which sometimes can be found in inland water sites in proximity to the sea and/or behind the sluice gates.
 The class of Actinopterygii is best represented (63 species), along with one Petromyzontida (*Lampetra planeri*) and 7 crustaceans from the order Decapoda.

 The estuarine waters dataset contains 116 fish species found in the estuaries of the River Yser and the River Scheldt, as well as 9 non-target crustacean species.
-The class of Actinopterygii is best represented (110 species), along with three Petromyzontida, and three Chondrichthyes.
+The class of Actinopterygii is most represented (110 species), along with three Petromyzontida, and three Chondrichthyes.
 All the crustaceans in this dataset are from the order of the Decapoda.

 ### Taxonomic ranks for inland waters